TormodLandet/Ocellaris/README.rst

 ------------------------

 Ocellaris requires a full installation of FEniCS_ with the PETSc linear algebra backend.
-You can install the dependecies yourself (you need at least dolfin, h5py, matplotlib and PyYAML), but the easiest way by far is to use a preconfigured Singularity or Docker container.
+You can install the dependencies yourself (you need at least dolfin, h5py, matplotlib and PyYAML), but the easiest way by far is to use a preconfigured Singularity or Docker container.
 More information on these and installation in general can be found in the `user guide`_.